Fender Marauder

 The Fender Marauder is an electric guitar made by Fender.
 While originally intended to join the product line shortly before Leo Fender sold the company to CBS, the Marauder remained a prototype and did not enter series production.
 The unique design was first shown in the 1965 Fender catalog, with its four pickups hidden underneath the pickguard.
-A different, unnamed design bearing some similarity in shape to the original Marauder prototypes, but with the pickups mounted in a more conventional fashion on the pickguard, has been referred to as the "Marauder Type II", though photographs of this design never appeared in any Fender catalog nor any other contemporary publication.
+A different, unnamed design bearing some similarity in shape to the original Marauder prototypes, but with the pickups mounted in a more conventional fashion to the body, has been referred to as the "Marauder Type II", though photographs of this design never appeared in any Fender catalog nor any other contemporary publication.

 Prototypes

 First prototype series

 After introducing the Jazzmaster in 1958 and the Jaguar in 1962, Fender prototyped the Marauder between 1964 and 1965.

 The original Fender Marauder prototype was a Jaguar guitar with an "L" serial number plate built in 1963, and personally owned, modified and played by Quilla "Porky" Freeman.
 In the late 1970s, Freeman sold this guitar to dealer Norm Harris.
 Harris soon sold this example to guitarist/historian Robb Lawrence, who later documented the Marauder story.
-This Marauder had four large, slightly offset 12-pole experimental pickups with deep armatures producing a very percussive tonality.
+This Marauder had four large, slightly offset 12-pole experimental pickups with deep armatures producing a percussive tonality.
 Freeman also developed a novel hidden vibrato arm channeled within this prototype guitar.
 This Marauder eventually became part of the permanent collection of a well-known Bay area musician, where it remains as of May 17, 2012.

 Between 1964 and 1965, Fender built several examples of the initial Marauder prototypes, though the model ultimately did not progress from the prototype to production stage, allegedly because the hidden pickups of the Marauder were either too expensive for mass production or the technology itself was too expensive to license.